 But then!
 As I was cleaning up after my breakfast this morning, I saw a little corner of a piece of paper sticking out from underneath a placemat we keep in the center of the table, and there it was!
 So now I am frantically writing this up so I can get a recipe out to you guys on time, because I know you totally depend on receiving these on the correct days or else you just simply wouldn’t eat. 😉

 So now that I found my recipe and told you my story, let’s talk about this here lasagna recipe.
 It’s so easy!
-You just boil some noodles (no no-boil noodles, please), cook up some mushrooms with a splash of sherry, add in some marinara sauce and spinach and toasted pine nuts (super yum) and you’re done-zo.
+You just boil some noodles (no no-boil noodles, please), cook up some mushrooms with a splash of sherry, add in some marinara sauce, spinach, olives (try them roasted!), and toasted pine nuts, and you’re done-zo.

 I think some of you may feel cheated because there is no creamy cheese layer and no layering at all, but others of you will be praising the heavens because this is so delicious, easy, and healthy compared to regular lasagna.